reeseovine/dotfiles-old/README.md

 Custom visualizations of terminal colors.
 I'm sure there are better implementations out there but this was fun to make.

 **lock** *by me*
-Runs [`i3lock-color`](https://github.com/Raymo111/i3lock-color) using colors from wal to save lines of code elsewhere.
+Runs [i3lock-color](https://github.com/Raymo111/i3lock-color) using colors from wal to save lines of code elsewhere.
 You want to make sure you have compositor blurring or something behind it, otherwise your desktop will be visible.

 **polybar** *by [aid1090x](https://github.com/adi1090x/polybar-themes)*
-A three-liner that restarts polybar so it can use colors from wal.
+Starts polybar.
+The `main` bar goes on the primary display and the `secondary` bar goes on all the other ones.

 **rgbctl** *by me*
 Sets the colors of physical devices with RGB in my setup.
 Right now it only sets the colors of the keyboard on my Razer Blade.
 It has the ability to set the Yeelight bulbs over my local network but I turned that off because it hurts my eyes 😵.